therealahrion/ViPER4Android-FX-Legacy/INSTRUCTIONS.md

 UNITY -> Conatins proper location for mod regardless of install method (MODPATH for magisk installs) AMLPATH -> The destination path to aml files (see the AUDMODLIB variables above) MAGISK -> true if magisk install, false otherwise.
 Useful for unity-scripts if you want parts to only run with/without magisk installs
+SH -> the directory in which the script is running.
+Only applicable to unity-scripts EXT -> the extension for script files in $SH.
+Only applicable to unity-scripts

 **These are set dynamically based on device some examples of use:
 $CP_PRFX $INSTALLER/system/lib/example.so $UNITY$SYS/lib/example.so$CP_SFFX